5 Best Full Day Trips To Villages In & Near Hoi An

 Photo: vmtravel.com.vn

-Last but not least, joining a cooking class in a local restaurant to learn how to make some traditional dishes like spring rolls, crushed rice crackers or Vietnamese rice pancakes will be one of the must-try in Cam Thanh Village.
+Finally, taking a cooking class at a local restaurant to learn how to prepare traditional dishes like spring rolls and Vietnamese rice pancakes is a must-do when visiting Cam Thanh Village.

 Photo: vietexpresstravel.com